Jgerass/avangers/misiones.md

 #misiones

 *caputurar a red skull
 *quitar tecnologia a villanos
+*rescatar a spyderman